Dr-Bundolo/melnor-raincloud-revival-/README.md

 ## Known issues and fixes (found during real-world deployment)

-**RF pairing silently drops after 1-2 hours.** The Control Unit shows "online" the entire time and the WebSocket connection stays healthy, but commands stop actually reaching the valve.
-Root cause: the server only sends a timestamp sync to the CU once, during initial connection — never again.
+**RF pairing silently drops after 1-2 hours.** (Runs on the Raspberry Pi, in the Node.js decloud server's `web.js` file.)
+The Control Unit shows "online" the entire time and the WebSocket connection stays healthy, but commands stop actually reaching the valve.
+Root cause: the server's `checkTimeout()` function only sends a timestamp sync to the CU once, during initial connection — never again.
 The CU's firmware appears to depend on periodic timestamp updates to keep its RF link with the valve unit alive, separate from the WebSocket connection itself.

-Fix: send a timestamp update every ~60 seconds, alongside any periodic ping/keepalive logic already in place.
+**Fix:** see [`web-js-timestamp-fix.js`](web-js-timestamp-fix.js) below for the exact corrected function and the related cleanup it requires elsewhere in `web.js`.

-**If you're also bridging to a separate pump or smart-home platform:** make sure your own code treats your Pi's timestamp as authoritative once you start sending it periodically — don't let the CU's own reported clock overwrite it, or you can get desynced valve-duration tracking (a pump might shut off before the valve's commanded duration actually elapses, or vice versa).
+**If you're also bridging to a separate pump or smart-home platform** (this part runs on the Pi too, in a separate Python bridge script): make sure your own code treats your Pi's timestamp as authoritative once you start sending it periodically — don't let the CU's own reported clock overwrite it, or you can get desynced valve-duration tracking (a pump might shut off before the valve's commanded duration actually elapses, or vice versa).
+See [`blynk-bridge-fixes.py`](blynk-bridge-fixes.py) below for a working example, including a watchdog for this exact failure mode.

 **Both fixes have been running in production for several days** across manual, direct API, and fully scheduled/unattended runs, with the RF link holding for many consecutive hours where it previously failed within 1-2.